★★ out of ★★★★★

 Army of the Dead — not to be confused with the Evil Dead or Army of Darkeness — is an incredibly simple, but unfortunately complicated story filled with plot holes, excessive CGI, and a zombie king that may/may not be the result of military malfeasance.
 While it sure would be interesting to know the zombie king’s backstory, Snyder leaves out this exposition, or rather leaves it to our collective imagination.

 Scott’s team eventually makes their way in to the city with the help of a refuge camp coyote, Lily (Nora Arnezeder).
 Lily’s taken it upon herself to transport families in/out of Las Vegas to grab a couple poker chips, some errant cash, and maybe a souvenir or two.
-As soon as the team enters the city Army of the Dead become a non-stop fete of stabbing, chopping, shooting, and garish explosions.
+As soon as the team enters the strip the Army of the Dead becomes a non-stop fete of stabbing, chopping, shooting, and garish explosions.

 In true video game fashion there’s no subtly and the audience is repeatedly beat over the head with the sounds from clip after clip after clip being spilled out on to the strip.
 From an experiential standpoint, this is the rough equivalent to parking yourself on the couch and watching your nephew play Dead Rising and and Resident Evil 3 for two hours and 28 minutes.
 If that’s your thing, by all means, get after it.